Death of Yokununna: Death

 In August 1934 McKinnon, alongside Aboriginal trackers Paddy and Carbine, was sent to investigate the killing of an Aboriginal man, Kai Umen, near Mount Conner.
 Kai Umen was a station hand who had been killed for breaking tribal law.
 A few weeks into his search they came across Yukun, and five other men, who were travelling in a different direction to the murder and were highly unlikely to be involved, despite this they were questioned and detained.

 Two of the other men were Paddy Uluru and Joseph Donald.

 A week later the men escaped and Yokununna was shot by Paddy.
 Two of the men were recaptured but the others, including the badly wounded Yukun, took shelter in a cave within Uluru.
 This cave was 40 metres from the base of Uluru and nearby to Mutijulu Waterhole.
-On 13 October 1934 McKinnon shot Yukun within the cave and wrote in official reports that he shot at some distance, not aiming to shoot him, his personal journals (found in 2019) contradict this.
-Within these journals McKinnon admits that he fired to hit.
+On 13 October 1934, McKinnon shot Yukun within the cave and wrote in official reports that he shot at some distance, not aiming to hit him, though his personal journals (found in 2019) contradict this.
+Within these journals McKinnon admits that he fired directly at Yukun.

 The surviving men were taken in for trial and sentencing in February of 1935.
 One of these men, Joseph Donald, returned to his family and told them the story.
 He later recounted it to filmmaker David Batty (Rebel Films) in 1986 who took a recording of it.

 Yukun was then buried near the waterhole but his body was later exhumed and removed from the site for the Board of Enquiry.